Harry Day: Early life

 Day was born in Sarawak on Borneo on 3 August 1898, and grew up there.
 His grandfather had been a major in the 66th Foot before forming a private army for Charles Brooke, the second White Rajah of Sarawak.
 The army became known as the Sarawak Rangers.
 Day's father joined the Rajah's service and became a Sarawak resident.

 Day's great-uncle was George Fiott Day, who had won the Victoria Cross during the Crimean War.
 He is also a descendant of George Miller Bligh, who was an officer on HMS Victory during the Battle of Trafalgar.

-Day was sent to England and was educated at Haileybury College, where he joined the Officers Cadet Corps.
+Day was sent to England and was educated at Haileybury College, where he joined the Officers Training Corps.
 While on manoeuvres, he was wounded when shot in the back with a blank cartridge.

 Day joined the Royal Marines in 1916 and was commissioned as a second lieutenant on 31 August.